-The holiday season is coming, beginning with Halloween so I thought I’d share classroom activities that I do as well as some games which really got the kids jumping up and down!
-As a middle school teacher, I always look forward to the month of October.
+October is here so I thought I’d share Halloween classroom activities that I do in my class, as well as some games which really got the kids jumping up and down!
+As a middle school teacher, I always look forward to this spooktacular month!
 There’s just so many activities that I can do to scare my students silly and at the same time, throw in ghostly learning here and there!

 I hope you will find these ideas useful.
 You can freely tweak them to meet your students’ needs.
 I would love to hear what you think about these activities in the comments!

 I usually kick off Halloween season with this activity which is based off a Mexican holiday called Dia de los Muertos or Day of the Dead.
 It doesn’t take a lot of class time to do – I just introduce Day of the Dead then give my students the skull outlines to color!

 As you will see in the presentation, I make sure students understand that the skulls are supposed to be colorful and festive rather than scary.
 The products are great on the bulletin board and as Halloween decoration too!

 You can download the PowerPoint and skull outlines here.